-Expect platforms which focus on videos to see even greater growth and relevance in 2018, especially as mobile internet and smartphone usage continue to increase, and the visual internet begins to dominate.
+Expect platforms which focus on videos to see even greater growth and relevance in 2020, especially as mobile internet and smartphone usage continue to increase, and the visual internet begins to dominate.

-Streaming video site YouTube is a slightly different kind of animal when compared to SNS such as Facebook or Twitter.
+Streaming video site, YouTube, is a slightly different kind of animal when compared to other SNS such as Facebook or Twitter.

 Some sources claim YouTube is Japan’s most widely used social media platform, however, the manner in which people use the site is different than some other SNS (i.e. you don’t have to sign-in or follow other users or accounts to enjoy ALL the user-generated content and videos available on the site) which makes advertising on YouTube more akin to traditional television in some ways.

 Nonetheless, this should not take away from the fact that YouTube is an extremely viable channel to reach Japanese consumers, with nearly 75% of the population aged 16-64 using the platform in some capacity—primarily on smartphone—each month.

 NicoNicoDouga is Japan’s indigenous video sharing platform.
 Compared to YouTube, in which any person can watch videos without an account, NicoNicoDouga requires users to register in order to use the service.